 - Preheat oven to 350 degrees F. Line baking sheet with parchment paper and set aside.

-- Place cutouts on prepared baking sheet.
+- Place cutouts on a prepared baking sheet.
 Lightly brush the tops of cutouts with beaten egg wash.

 - Bake for 25-30 minutes until biscuits are crisp and golden in color.
 Rotate pan midway through baking.
-Let treats cool in pan before treating your dog.
+Let treats cool in the pan before treating your dog.

 Note: If your dog has no wheat/gluten allergies, you can use all-purpose flour or whole-wheat flour.
 Make sure sweet potato baby food is free of salt.